 Because shame is so painful, it’s common for people to hide their shame from themselves by feeling sad, superior, or angry at a perceived insult instead.
 Other times, it comes out as boasting, envy, or judgment of others.
 The more aggressive and contemptuous are these feelings, the stronger the shame.
 An obvious example is a bully, who brings others down to raise himself, but this can happen all in your mind without actually bullying anyone.
 It needn’t be that extreme, you might talk down to those you teach or supervise, people of a different class or culture, or someone you judge.
 Another tell-tale symptom is frequent idealization of others, because you feel so low in comparison.
 The problem with these defenses is that if you aren’t aware of your shame, it doesn’t dissipate, but persists and mounts up.

 Theories about Shame

 There are three main theories about shame.
 The first is functional, derived from Darwinian Theory.
 Functionalists see shame as adaptive to relationships and culture.
 It helps you to be acceptable and fit in and behave morally in society.
-The cognitive model views shame as a self-evaluation in reaction to others’ perception of you and to your failing to meet certain rules and standards.
-This experience becomes internalized and attributed globally, so that you feel flawed or like a failure.
+The cognitive model views shame as a self-evaluation in reaction to others’ perceptions of you and to your failure to meet certain rules and standards.
+This experience becomes internalized and attributed globally so that you feel flawed or like a failure.
 This theory requires self-awareness that begins around 18 to 24 months old.
 The third is a psychoanalytic attachment theory based upon a baby’s attachment to its mother and significant caretakers.
 When there’s a disruption in that attachment, an infant may feel unwanted or unacceptable as early as 2 1/2 to 3 months.
 Research has also shown that a propensity for shame varies among children and their temperaments.

 ©Darlene Lancer, MFT 2012